BKlamik/lua-parser/fork_spec.md

 - Function parameters with annotated types
 - Function returns with annotated types

+Validating annotations within published scripts can rely on the bundling of LuaCATS metadata with the script, due to header composition that occurs during publishing.
+However, validating annotations within the development/ test environment requires a way to pass the LuaCATS metadata gathered from the parse of some files to the parse of other files.

 ## AST surface
 New optional field: node.anno on `Number`, `String`, and `Id` nodes.